5 Helpful Tips for Evaluating Talent to Find the Perfect Candidate

 To make a home-run hire, you must go through an extensive evaluation process — from sorting applications to the decision-making process after the final interview.

 For most employers and recruiters, this evaluation process often includes examining a candidate’s experience, education, potential, and interview performance.
 But despite a diverse set of evaluation tools, it can be challenging for businesses to distinguish which candidate is the best fit for their company.

-With nearly 50 years of experiencing in the staffing world, below we dive in to share some of our own tips for creating a comprehensive evaluation process to make the perfect hire.
+With 50 years of experiencing in the staffing world, below we dive in to share some of our own tips for creating a comprehensive evaluation process to make the perfect hire.